 If you only want to make it as softsub (without putting the sub inside a container such as mkv), your work stop here.
-Just change the sub filename to be the same with the video file.
-If you want to put it inside a container, I’m so sorry you must go to other tutorial.
+Just change the sub filename to be the same as the video file.
+If you want to put it inside a container, I’m so sorry you must go to another tutorial.

 4. Hardsubbing (in VirtualDub)

 -Video>FIlter.
 Add, subtitler, OK.
 Choose the .ssa sub, OK (or Preview).
 Save as AVI.
 Note that you will have a very big file (because you don’t compress the audio).
 If you want to make it smaller, just convert it in a video converter.